edxmorgan/diff_uv/README.md

 ## License

-The hydrodynamics library has been released under the MIT license.
+The Diff_UV library has been released under the MIT license.